PennyHS/netflix-data-analysis/README.md

 This project analyzes Netflix content data (November 2019) using Python for data preparation and Power BI for visualization.

 ## Dataset
-- **Source:** Netflix titles dataset (November 2019)
+* **Source:** Netflix titles dataset (November 2019)
-- **Records:** 5,410 titles after cleaning
+* **Records:** 5,410 titles after cleaning
-- **Content:** Movies and TV shows with metadata
+* **Content:** Movies and TV shows with metadata

 ## Data Cleaning Process
-- Handled missing values in country, rating, and date_added columns
+* Handled missing values in country, rating, and date_added columns
-- Removed 427 entries with missing country data (7.32%)
+* Removed 427 entries with missing country data (7.32%)
-- Converted date_added to proper datetime format
+* Converted date_added to proper datetime format
-- Maintained data integrity for director/cast missing values
+* Maintained data integrity for director/cast missing values

 ## Files
-- `netflix_data_preparation.ipynb` - Data cleaning and preparation notebook
+* `netflix_data_preparation.ipynb` - Data cleaning and preparation notebook
-- `netflix_cleaned_for_powerbi.csv` - Cleaned dataset ready for Power BI
+* `netflix_cleaned_for_powerbi.csv` - Cleaned dataset ready for Power BI
-- Original analysis in Python with Power BI implementation guidelines
+* Original analysis in Python with Power BI implementation guidelines

 ## Key Insights
-- Content distribution: Movies vs TV Shows
+* Content distribution: Movies vs TV Shows
-- Geographic content analysis by country
+* Geographic content analysis by country
-- Content rating categories
+* Content rating categories
-- Timeline analysis of content additions
+* Timeline analysis of content additions

 ## Tools Used
-- **Python:** pandas, matplotlib for data preparation
+* **Python:** pandas, matplotlib for data preparation
-- **Power BI:** For interactive visualizations and dashboards
+* **Power BI:** For interactive visualizations and dashboards
-- **Jupyter Notebook:** For data exploration and cleaning
+* **Jupyter Notebook:** For data exploration and cleaning

 ## How to Use
 1. Clone this repository
 2. Open `netflix_data_preparation.ipynb` to see data cleaning process
 3. Import `netflix_cleaned_for_powerbi.csv` into Power BI for visualization

+## 🚧 Status: In Progress

+### Current Progress:
+- ✅ Data cleaning and preparation completed
+- ✅ Dataset exported for Power BI analysis
+- 🔄 Power BI dashboard development in progress

+### Coming Next:
+- Power BI visualizations and interactive dashboards
+- Screenshots of completed dashboards
+- Detailed analysis findings and insights
+- Power BI implementation documentation

+### To Be Continued...
+This project is actively being developed.
+Power BI visualizations and final analysis results will be added soon!

+---
+*Last updated: [31/08/2025]*
+*Project status: Data preparation complete, visualization in progress*